Pretty things at the Florida Botanical Gardens in late July.

 I caught a quick glimpse of a black bellied whistling duck family.
 They were passing through under the boardwalk and headed into the swamp.
 They paused for a few minutes and I snapped the above.
 The babies are so cute.
 They look like little bumble bees.

-A fun walk in early December at Circle B Bar Reserve.
+Fun critters in the fog at Circle B Bar Reserve.